Last updated on October 25th, 2022

-Montenegro is a country located in southeastern Europe.
+Montenegro, officially the Republic of Montenegro, is a country in Southeast Europe on the Adriatic Sea.
+It has an area of 13,812 square km.
+Podgorica is its capital and largest city.
+Montenegrin is the national language of Montenegro.
+Euro is its official currency.
+Its land bordering countries are Croatia, Bosnia and Herzegovina, Serbia, Kosovo, Albania and the Adriatic Sea.
 Montenegro is a parliamentary republic with a President elected directly by the people who serves as the head of state.
 The economy of Montenegro is heavily dependent on services followed by industry and agriculture.

 History and Geography

 1. Montenegro declared its independence from Serbia on June 3, 2006.

 2. Montenegro got its name from the dark mountain forests that cover the land.
 The name breaks down into two words, ‘monte’ and ‘negro’ (black, mountain), and dates back to the 15th century.

 3. Lake Skadar is the largest in the Balkan region, with two-thirds lying in Montenegro and the remainder in Albania.
 The freshwater lake is refuge to over 270 bird species (a large number of them migratory birds).
 Apart from the majestic Dalmatian Pelicans, other species of note include herons, ibises, egrets, falcons, storks and pygmy cormorants.
 And a little way along the coast, one will come across the Ulcinjska Salinas, an old salt works where you can get to watch 40,000 birds at a time—and not the least among them large flocks of stately pink flamingos!